An Explanation of Marketing in Business

-Started from a garage in California's Menlo Park in 1976, Apple Inc. has grown into the largest company in the world by market capitalization.
-With over 100,000 employees worldwide and $233 billion in revenue in 2015, if Apple was a country, its market capitalization would make it the 20th largest country in the world by GDP.
+Started from a garage in California's Los Altos in 1976, Apple Inc. became the first U.S. company to reach $2 trillion in market capitalization.
+With over 147,000 employees worldwide and $247.5 billion in revenue in 2020, if Apple was a country, its market capitalization would make it among the largest countries in the world by GDP.

 In addition to developing the Apple I and Apple II lines of personal computers starting in 1976, Apple co-founder Steve Jobs went on to develop a number of unique and innovative technology products, including the Mac computer, the iPod, iPhone, iPad, Apple TV, and the Apple Watch.

 While Steve Jobs is considered a technical genius, he was also a brilliant marketer.